GeorgeWebDevCy/softone-woocommerce-integration/README.txt

 * **Authentication failures** – Recheck the endpoint URL formatting, confirm that the API user has access to the specified company/branch/module, and verify that firewalls allow outbound connections to the SoftOne server.
 Use the API tester to validate credentials with a simple `authenticate` request.
 * **Orders not exporting** – Ensure the Default SALDOC Series is configured, confirm that the customer synchronisation completed (look for notes on the order), and inspect the WooCommerce order notes/logs for `[SO-ORD-###]` messages indicating what failed.
 * **No categories appearing in menus** – Confirm that WooCommerce’s product categories exist and that recent item imports completed.
 The Category Sync Logs screen highlights any taxonomy creation issues.
+* **Verify Softone placeholders** – Visit **Appearance → Menus** and load the configured main menu to confirm the virtual Softone category and brand entries appear beneath their placeholders.
+The admin preview now mirrors the front-end while keeping those injected links unsaved.
 * **Cron events not running** – Verify WP-Cron execution by visiting `wp-cron.php` manually or configuring a real cron job.
 You can reschedule events programmatically via `Softone_Item_Cron_Manager::schedule_event()`.

 == Changelog ==

+= 1.10.3 =
+* Enhancement: Populate Softone categories and brands on the Appearance → Menus screen so the backend preview mirrors the front-end while keeping the injected entries virtual.
+* Fix: Guard the menu population workflow to avoid injecting duplicate items when both admin and public filters run during the same request.

 = 1.10.2 =
 * Version bump and housekeeping.